jobiols/odoo-addons/rest_lead_api/readme/DESCRIPTION.rst

-Demo addon to illustrate how to develop self documented REST services thanks to the **base_rest** addon.
+Using the REST API implemented in the OCA base_rest module, this module allows inserting leads from external systems to the CRM module.